Accessory Dwelling Units

 - Utility Fees

-City staff have prepared a discussion draft of the zoning code revisions linked below.
+The resolution containing the proposed zoning code revisions approved by the planning commission is linked below.
 To be placed on the notification list or send questions and comments contact Eric Gage, the project planner,or 707.543.4351.

-On June 22th at the regularly scheduled Planning Commission meeting, staff will present the proposed Accessory Dwelling Unit Zoning Code Text Amendment to the Commission for consideration and recommendation to the City Council.
-The meeting begins at 4 p.m. at City Hall in Council Chambers.
+On June 22th at the regularly scheduled Planning Commission meeting, staff presented the proposed Accessory Dwelling Unit Zoning Code Text Amendment to the Commission for consideration and recommendation to the City Council.
+The amended resolution was unanimously approved.
 A City Council hearing date has not yet been set.
-The Planning Commission agenda and hearing materials are now available through the City’s online legislative calendar at https://santa-rosa.legistar.com/Calendar.aspx
+The Planning Commission agenda and hearing materials are available through the City’s online legislative calendar at https://santa-rosa.legistar.com/Calendar.aspx